straker/kontra/README.md

 - you want a basic structure that is easy to scale and extend
 - in conjunction with other libraries (like [Playground.js](http://playgroundjs.com/))
 - prototyping

+## Documentation

+All the documentation can be found in the [wiki](https://github.com/straker/kontra/wiki).